Kimola/kimola-cognitive-api-documentation/README.md

   For example, when you want to choose Spanish, es, which corresponds to 2 letters, should be selected as the language code.

+  Batch input size must be lower than 100.